Taxation in Oklahoma: Sales and Use Tax

 The State sales tax and use tax was first enacted in 1933 as a temporary one percent tax for the support of public schools.
 Two years later, the tax was renewed with revenues being deposited into the state General Fund.
 In 1939, the sales tax rate was increased to two percent with the revenues being used to fund public assistance programs.
 This remained unchanged until the 1980s when the revenues were redirected back to the General Fund.
 Additionally, throughout the 1980s, the tax rate was gradually increased from two percent to four percent.
 In 1990, the passage of the "Education Reform Act" increased the State sales tax rate to its present four and a half percent.

-State sales taxes are now the second largest source of revenue for the State government, accounting for approximately 27q% of total state revenue.
+State sales taxes are now the second largest source of revenue for the State government, accounting for approximately 27% of total state revenue.

 Tax Rate

-The "Oklahoma Sales Tax Code" imposes a 4.5% Statewide tax on the sale of all goods within the State.
+The "Oklahoma Sales Tax Code" imposes a 4.5% Statewide tax on the sale of all goods but groceries within the State.
 The State also levies a 4.5% Statewide tax on the use, storage, and consumption of goods bought out of State.